lucc/ulang-tiny/README.md

 There also is a rudimentary REPL.
 It can be run with `mill -i repl.run`.
-It is currently lacking all niceties one might expect from a REPL (command line editing, history, completion) and also requires the user to type whole Ulang blocks (including keyword and terminating semicolon).
+It is currently lacking all niceties one might expect from a REPL (command line editing, history, completion; some of these can be remedied by using [rlwrap](https://github.com/hanslub42/rlwrap)) and also requires the user to type whole Ulang blocks (including keyword and terminating semicolon).

 ## Overview of the code